KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 ## Need something more robust?
-What is you need to handle a lot of events?
+Do you need to handle a lot of events?
 Use an `EventList` as store for the events.
 Events will be automatically created.

 ```
 class MyClass {